moemoe89/btc/README.md

 ### 6. Linter

-For running the linter make sure these libs already installed in your system:
+For running the linter make sure these libraries already installed in your system:

 * https://github.com/golangci/golangci-lint
 * https://github.com/yoheimuta/protolint